michael2012z/BitBible/markdown/KJV/files/Ps.md

 9. But those that seek my soul, to destroy it, shall go into the lower parts of the earth.

-10. They shall fall by the sword: they shall be a portion for foxes.They shall fall…: Heb.
-They shall make him run out like water by the hands of
+10. They shall fall by the sword: they shall be a portion for foxes.

 11. But the king shall rejoice in God; every one that sweareth by him shall glory: but the mouth of them that speak lies shall be stopped.